-MTVH (Metropolitan Thames Valley Housing) is one of the UK's leading providers of affordable housing and care and support services.
-We currently chair the G15 group of London's largest housing associations.
+Metropolitan Housing Trust (MHT) is a registered provider subsidiary of Thames Valley Housing, part of the Metropolitan Thames Valley Housing group (MTVH).
+As a group we are one of the UK's leading providers of affordable housing and care and support services.